FIRST ALERT WEATHER DAY FOR STRONG STORMS

 TODAY: S 15-25 KTS WAVES: 4-8′

-TODAY: Strong thunderstorms...
-Early and again late in the day.
+AFTERNOON: More strong thunderstorms possible late afternoon/evening.
 Warm, humid and breezy.
-HIGH: 80
+HIGH: 79

 TONIGHT: Strong evening thunderstorms.
 A bit muggy.
 LOW: 67

 FRIDAY: Plenty of clouds.
-A few thundershowers.
+A few thundershowers, mostly late.
 Still humid.
-HIGH: 78 LOW: 64
+HIGH: 78 LOW: 63

 Copyright 2021 WBAY.
 All rights reserved.